Skip to content

 • less glide

-• It may have less rigidity (this depends on the quality of the fibers used in the mast).
+• possibly less stiffness (depending on the quality of the fibers used in the mast)

-• less maneuverability (due to the increased rope length)
+• less maneuverability (due to the increased chord)

-• The only benefit will be a lighter foil weight.
+• The only gain will be a lighter foil weight

 • a more attractive price